cheqd/cheqd-node/docs/setup-and-configure/readme.md

 ### Storage volumes

-We recommend using a separate storage volume for the `data` directory where the node's copy of the ledger is stored.
+We recommend using a storage path that can be kept persistent and restored/remounted (if necessary) for the configuration, data, and log directories associated with a node.
+This allows a node to be restored along with configuration files such as node keys and for the node's copy of the ledger to be restored without triggering a full chain sync.

-The default directory location depends on the installation method used:

-* For binary distribution, it is `$HOME/.cheqdnode/data`
-* For installations done using our Debian packages, it is `/home/cheqd/.cheqdnode/data`.
+The default directory location for `cheqd-node` installations is `$HOME/.cheqdnode`, which computes to `/home/cheqd/.cheqdnode` when [using the Debian package installer](debian/readme.md).
+Custom paths can be defined if desired.

 ### Ports